darceyferg/BIOL3070-Ferguson/Warm-up-mosquitoes-TEMPLATE.md

 # **BACKGROUND**

-West Nile Virus is a disease spread by many different animals and insects.
+West Nile Virus (WNV) is a disease spread by many different animals and insects.
 The most common form of transport is through a mosquito to a host.
 Then the host spreads the disease further to other animals.
-This is important to study because this disease causes fever, headache, body aches, vomiting, diarrhea, or rash.
-(CDC, 2025) We are tyring to best prevent this disease from spreading by examining the host animals that amplify the spread of the disease.
-From the bar plot below we can see that house finch is one of the species that keeps viremia of WNV in their system the longest.
-(Kumar et al., 2003) In this experiment we hope to study house finches and WNV.
+This is important to study because this disease causes fever, headache, body aches, vomiting, diarrhea, or rashes.
+(Centers for Disease Control and Prevention, 2025) Knowing the disastrous nature of this disease, we are using our best events to prevent the spreading.
+Our first question was what specific host animals are most receptive to the WNV.
+From the bar plot below we can see that house finch among other animals is one of the species that keeps viremia of WNV in their system the longest.
+(Kumar et al., 2003) This information provides us with key insight that certain animals are better vessels for carrying the WNV.
+Being in Utah where house finches are very prevalent it is better for us to focus on them as a key host for spreading WNV.
+(Utah Natural Heritage Program, 2019) In this experiment we hope to study house finches as a key amplifying host of WNV in Salt Lake City.

 ``` r
 # Manually transcribe duration (mean, lo, hi) from the last table column